cheelladhanush/test/README.md

 Static Responsive Website
-Created my profile using HTML & Css for background image create a folder called **images** add image in that folder and copy the file name add that name in Css** background-image **
+i have Created my protfolio using HTML & Css and Note: for background image create a folder called **images** add image into that folder and copy the image name and add that name into Css ** background-image **